Cubatão: Piaçaguera

 Piaçaguera is a location within the city of Cubatão in the state of São Paulo, Brazil.
 The Rodovia Cônego Domênico Rangoni highway, formerly known as the Piaçaguera-Guarujá highway, starts there.
-It connects the via Anchieta to Guarujá, crossing the Bertioga canal.
+It connects the Via Anchieta to Guarujá, crossing the Bertioga canal.
 It is there that the climb through the Serra do Mar escarpment begins by way of the Santos-Jundiaí railway line.

 "Piaçaguera" is a term from the Tupi language that means "old port" by way of the conjunction of the two words "peasaba" ("port") and "ûera" ("velho").

+Media

+In telecommunications, the city was served by the Companhia Telefônica da Borda do Campo until 1975, when it began to be served by the Telecomunicações de São Paulo.
+In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.

+The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).